 Eli Lilly’s growth rate

-Eli Lilly (LLY) reported a growth of ~4.7% in revenues in its 1Q16 earnings.
-The company’s 1Q16 revenues of $4.86 billion surpassed Wall Street analysts’ estimates of $4.85 billion.
+Eli Lilly and Co.
+(LLY) reported a growth of ~8.6% in revenues for 2Q16 over 2Q15.
+The company’s 2Q16 revenues surpassed Wall Street analyst estimates of $5.2 billion with reported revenues of $5.4 billion.

-The above graph shows the revenues of Eli Lilly (LLY) in each quarter.
-The company is exposed to the impact of foreign exchange, as nearly 48% of its total revenues come from sales outside the US.
+The above graph shows the revenues of Eli Lilly and Co.
+(LLY) in each quarter.
+The company is exposed to the impact of foreign exchange as nearly 47% of its total revenues come from sales outside the US.
 The company operates in over 120 countries and has manufacturing facilities in 13 countries.

-Eli Lilly’s revenues have increased over the past few quarters following the inclusion of Novartis’s (NVS) animal health business, which was majorly offset by patent expiry of its blockbuster drug Cymbalta.
-Analysts’ estimates show that revenues will increase by 3.8% to $20.7 billion for 2016.
+Lilly’s revenues have increased over the past few quarters following the inclusion of Novartis’s (NVS) Animal Health business, majorly offset by patent expiry of its blockbuster drug Cymbalta.
+Analyst estimates show that revenues will increase by 5.3% to $21.0 billion for 2016.
 Lilly had reported a revenue increase of 1.7% to $20.0 billion in 2015.

-Revenues are estimated to rise following volume and price increases, but the foreign exchange rates will have a negative impact, thus offsetting growth during 2016.
-Some of the key growth drivers include Novartis’s animal health products and pharmaceutical products like Cyramza, Trulicity, Humalog, and Erbitux.
-We’ll discuss the segment-wise revenues and performance in 1Q16 in the coming articles.
+Revenues are estimated to increase following volume and price increases, but the foreign exchange rates will have a negative impact, thereby offsetting the growth during 2016.
+Some of the key growth drivers include Novartis Animal Health products and pharmaceutical products including Cyramza, Trulicity, Humalog, and Erbitux.
+We’ll discuss the segment-wise revenues and 2Q16 performance in the rest of this series.